nonnoxer/smoker/README.md

-# Smoker
+# Smokey

-Smoker is a flask app that will randomly generate literary analyses from a set of files.
+Smokey is a flask app that will randomly generate literary analyses from a set of files.

 ## Getting Started